Second Life Audiobook By Amanda Hess cover art

 By confirming your purchase, you agree to Audible's Conditions of Use and Amazon's Privacy Notice.
 Taxes where applicable.

-For more than a decade, Amanda Hess has documented the ways that social media and new technologies have upended our identities, living the contradictions of the internet even as she has tried to make sense of them.
+As an internet culture critic for The New York Times, Amanda Hess had built a reputation among readers as a sharp observer of the seductions and manipulations of online life.
 But when Hess discovered she was pregnant with her first child, she found herself unexpectedly rattled by a digital identity crisis of her own.

-In the summer of 2020, a routine ultrasound screening detected a mysterious abnormality in Hess’s baby.
+In the summer of 2020, a routine ultrasound detected a mysterious abnormality in Hess’s baby.
 Without hesitation, she reached for her phone, looking for answers.
-But rather than allaying her anxieties, her search suddenly sucked her into the destabilizing world of the internet, and she was vulnerable—more than ever—to conspiracy, myth, judgment, commerce, and obsession.
+But rather than allaying her anxieties, her search sucked her into the destabilizing morass of the internet, and she was vulnerable—more than ever—to conspiracy, myth, judgment, commerce, and obsession.

-As her relationship with the digital world escalates, Hess identifies these technologies as points of initiation into wider systems, with sometimes ancient histories, and sets out to illuminate how the American traditions of eugenics, surveillance, ableism and hyper-individualism are recycled through these shiny products for a new generation of parents and their children.
+As Hess documents her escalating relationship with the digital world, she identifies how technologies act as portals to troubling ideologies, ethical conflicts, and existential questions, and she illuminates how the American traditions of eugenics, surveillance, and hyper-individualism are recycled through these shiny products for a new generation of parents and their children.

 At once funny, heartbreaking, and surreal, Second Life is a journey that spans a network of fertility apps, prenatal genetic tests, gender reveal videos, rare disease Facebook groups, “freebirth” influencers, and hospital reality shows.
-Hess confronts technology’s phantom traumas and seductive idols as they follow her through pregnancy and into her son’s young life and, in doing so, has constructed a critical record of our digital age that reveals the unspoken ways our lives are being fractured and reconstituted by technology.
+Hess confronts technology’s distortions as they follow her through pregnancy and into her son’s early life.
+The result is a critical record of our digital age that reveals the unspoken ways our lives are being fractured and reconstituted by technology.

 ©2025 Amanda Hess (P)2025 Random House Audio